-It’s the one saga of the Gunfight at the O.K.
-Corral that puts Western legend into proper perspective as to the nature of money, power and the law: Edward Anhalt’s vision is of a gangland turf war with sagebrush and whiskey bottles.
+It’s the one Gunfight at the O.K.
+Corral saga that puts Western legend into proper perspective as to the nature of money, power and the law: Edward Anhalt’s vision is of a gangland turf war with sagebrush and whiskey bottles.
 James Garner is a humorless Wyatt Earp, matched by Jason Robards’ excellent Doc Holliday.
 It’s one of John Sturges’ best movies.

 Hour of the Gun